 Similar to other well-established Ph.D. programs in Information Systems (IS) and in keeping with the typical structure of curriculum in Ph.D. programs offered at Baylor, the Ph.D. in Information Systems is a 90 hour degree program, including 36 hours of M.S. work1 and 54 hours of Ph.D. work (including 12 dissertation hours and 6 research apprenticeship hours).
 Of the seven required IS classes, the first five (MIS-6310 through MIS-6350) will all be taught as regular doctoral seminars.
 The other two required courses (MIS-6398 and MIS-6399) will constitute the summer research apprenticeships during the summers of Year 1 (MIS-6398) and Year 2 (MIS-6399).
 During these apprenticeships, students will work one-on-one with a faculty mentor to produce a conference paper.
 In addition to taking the seven required IS doctoral courses, Ph.D. students will be required to take another 21 hours of elective couses.
-Of the 21 hours of elective courses, 4 courses (12 hours) will come from the non-IS doctoral level courses2.
-Students will then take another 2 electives (6 hours) of credit offered by the Information Systems Department3.
-The final 3 hours of elective credit will consist of a statistical methods course.
+Of the 21 hours of elective courses, 6-12 hours will come from non-IS doctoral level courses2.
+Students will then take another 6-12 hours of credit offered by the Information Systems Department3.
+The final 3-6 hours of elective credit will consist of statistical methods courses.